copsTvFan/cops-episode-guide/guide.md

   claims he tried to run because he was scared and just got out of jail.
 While the young man proclaims his innocence, his record states otherwise as it includes pages of charges for larceny.
-- Lee County FL Sheriff's Office -- Deputy Robert Rizzi stops by a local hangout and finds a house full of people.
+- Lee County, FL, Sheriff's Office -- Deputy Robert Rizzi stops by a local hangout and finds a house full of people.
 The homeowner claims he has cleaned up as of late.
 One of his guests is driving a blue truck and deputies decide to search the vehicle.
 Rizzi finds a straw which the man claims he uses to